sorukumar/blog/_posts/2024-03-28-How-many-Nodes-&-How-many-Channels-Reconciliation-of-number.md

 ## Analyzing LND output (describegraph)

-The output json file from describegraph has two data groups.
+The output json file has two data groups.
 One is for nodes and one is for channels.
 A basic data pull shows:

 | Description    | Count  |
 |--|--|